Ball State’s master in speech pathology program will prepare you to become a certified and licensed speech-language pathologist.

 - with hearing loss who use hearing aids or cochlear implants in order to develop auditory skills and improve communication

-You’ll gain experience working with real patients in our Speech Language Clinic on campus.
+You’ll gain experience working with real patients in our Speech Pathology Clinic on campus.
 Under the supervision of our licensed and certified practitioners, you’ll meet with adults and children in our community to help them with language delay or impairment, indistinct or unintelligible speech, voice problems, and other communication issues.

 At Ball State, you’ll be part of a student community that is as diverse as it is committed to excellence.